swapn7038/Javascript-mastery/AJAX/readme.md

 => Very helpful in making modern websites.

-XML stands for -> As
+AJAX stands for -> Asynchronous Javascript and XML

 https://www.youtube.com/watch?v=FJZEVmF3eDg --> Ajax video.

-readme.ms What is this
+readme.ms What is this ?